-Here we will briefly describe the instruments developed that compose the LPAD battery of tests.
+We will here briefly describe the instruments developed that compose the LPAD battery of tests.
 A full description of the instruments, including specific procedures for administration, scoring, interpretation of responses, and their use in a clinical assessment process are presented in the Revised Examiner's Manual (Feuerstein et al, 1995).